lin-frederic/CaMiT/time_aware_generation/README.md

 ```bash
 pip install -r requirements.txt
 ```
-And initialize an 🤗Accelerate environment with:
+And initialize an 🤗 Accelerate environment with:
 ```bash
 accelerate config
 ```